Gab12123/DevOps/README.md

 ### 3. Configure and provision a virtual environment and run your application using the IaC approach

 You must have virtualbox and Vagrant installed on your machine to proceed to this step.
-If your machine already has a vortualbox and Vagrant version, the next instuctions do not apply to you.
+If your machine already has a virtualbox and Vagrant version, the next instuctions do not apply to you.

 #### Installations